An important note

 Contact lenses provide a method of vision correction that’s preferred by many for their comfort and convenience.
-In fact, about
+In fact, the Centers for Disease Control and Prevention (CDC) says that about

 There are many types of lenses and brands available, with advantages and disadvantages to each type.
 Read on to learn about the contacts offered by Hubble.

-Hubble sells their brand of daily contact lenses online and directly to consumers.
-Their business is based on a subscription service and costs $36 a month.
+Hubble sells their own brand of daily contact lenses online, directly to consumers.
+Their business is based on a subscription service, which costs $39 per month plus $3 shipping.

-The company has been criticized over the last few years on product quality.
+According to the American Optometric Association (AOA), the company has been criticized over the last few years for their product quality, prescription verification process, and customer service.

-Hubble’s contact lenses are made by St. Shine Optical, a Food and Drug Administration (FDA)-approved manufacturer of contact lenses.
+Hubble contact lenses are made by St. Shine Optical, a manufacturer of contact lenses approved by the Food and Drug Administration (FDA).

-The lenses are made with a hydrogel material called high-grade methafilcon A, and their daily contacts, or dailies, offer 55 percent water content, UV protection, and a thin edge.
+Their daily disposable contact lenses are made with a high grade hydrogel material called methafilcon A, offering 55 percent water content, ultraviolet (UV) protection, and a thin edge.

 Hubble offers contacts ranging from +6.00 to -12.00, with a base curve of 8.6 millimeters (mm) and a diameter of 14.2 mm, which is only suitable for some contact lens wearers.